cmaxw/devchat-eleventy/src/my-angular-story/mas-101-thomas-burleson.md

   - podcast
   - Thomas Burleson
   - Aaron Frost
+question1: 'What is immer.js ? '
+answer1: >-
+  Immer.js is an increasingly popular tool for reinforcing immutable data structures in React.
+Immutability refers to an unchangeable, unalterable state.
+It's important to ensure that immutability is properly enforced, even when using Redux.
 ---
 Thomas Burleson, Solutions Architect focusing on React and Angular from West Des Moines, Iowa join Aaron Frost in this week's My Angular Story.
 Thomas shares his journey as a developer and how he was introduced to Angular.
 Thomas and Aaron also talk about the evolution of the Angular community.